adamhl8/adamhl.dev/src/content/blog/Largest number in NPM package.md

 Before we get to the real winner, here are the top 10 packages _by total number of versions published_:

 ```
-electron-remote-control -> 37328 total versions
+1. electron-remote-control -> 37328 total versions
-@npm-torg/public-scoped-free-org-test-package-2 -> 37134 total versions
+2. @npm-torg/public-scoped-free-org-test-package-2 -> 37134 total versions
-public-unscoped-test-package -> 27719 total versions
+3. public-unscoped-test-package -> 27719 total versions
-carrot-scan -> 27708 total versions
+4. carrot-scan -> 27708 total versions
-@npm-torg/public-test-package-2 -> 27406 total versions
+5. @npm-torg/public-test-package-2 -> 27406 total versions
-@octopusdeploy/design-system-components -> 26724 total versions
+6. @octopusdeploy/design-system-components -> 26724 total versions
-@octopusdeploy/type-utils -> 26708 total versions
+7. @octopusdeploy/type-utils -> 26708 total versions
-@octopusdeploy/design-system-tokens -> 22122 total versions
+8. @octopusdeploy/design-system-tokens -> 22122 total versions
-@mahdiarjangi/phetch-cli -> 19498 total versions
+9. @mahdiarjangi/phetch-cli -> 19498 total versions
-@atlassian-test-prod/hello-world -> 19120 total versions
+10. @atlassian-test-prod/hello-world -> 19120 total versions
 ```

 Top 10 packages that (probably) follow semver _by largest number in one of its versions_:

 ```
+1. @mahdiarjangi/phetch-cli -> 19494 (1.0.19494)
-electron-remote-control -> 19065 (1.2.19065)
+2. electron-remote-control -> 19065 (1.2.19065)
+3. @quip/collab -> 16999 (1.16999.0)
-@atlassian-test-prod/hello-world -> 16707 (9.7.16707)
+4. @atlassian-test-prod/hello-world -> 16707 (9.7.16707)
+5. @wix/wix-code-types -> 14720 (2.0.14720)
-@octopusdeploy/design-system-components -> 14274 (2025.3.14274)
+6. @octopusdeploy/design-system-components -> 14274 (2025.3.14274)
-@octopusdeploy/type-utils -> 14274 (2025.3.14274)
+7. @octopusdeploy/type-utils -> 14274 (2025.3.14274)
-@octopusdeploy/design-system-tokens -> 14274 (2025.3.14274)
+8. @octopusdeploy/design-system-tokens -> 14274 (2025.3.14274)
-@atlassian-test-staging/test -> 13214 (49.4.13214)
+9. @atlassian-test-staging/test -> 13214 (49.4.13214)
-binky -> 9906 (3.4.9906)
+10. binky -> 9906 (3.4.9906)
-kse-visilia -> 5997 (1.6.5997)
-@idxdb/promised -> 4614 (2.3.4614)
-wix-style-react -> 4264 (1.1.4264)
 ```

-So it seems like the winner is [electron-remote-control](https://github.com/DinoscapeProgramming/Remote-Control), right?
+So it seems like the winner is [@mahdiarjangi/phetch-cli](https://github.com/DinoscapeProgramming/Remote-Control) with `19494`, right?
 Unfortunately, I'm not going to count that either.
-It only has so many versions because of a [misconfigured GitHub action](https://github.com/DinoscapeProgramming/Remote-Control/issues/3) that ran every hour... for a while.
+It only has so many versions because of a [misconfigured GitHub action](https://github.com/arjangimahdi/phetch-cli/actions/runs/11531682007/workflow) that published new versions in a loop.

 I manually went down the above list, disqualifying any packages that had similar issues.
 I also checked that "new" versions actually differed from previous versions in terms of content.
 Overall, I looked for a package that was actually publishing new versions on purpose with _some_ kind of change to the package content.

-**The real winner (#20 on the list) is:** [@wppconnect/wa-version](https://github.com/wppconnect-team/wa-version) at version `1.5.2219`.
+**The real winner (#19 on the list) is:** [all-the-package-names](https://github.com/nice-registry/all-the-package-names) with `2401` from version `2.0.2401`.

+Well, that's sort of disappointing, but also kind of funny.
+I don't know what I was expecting to be honest.
+If you're curious, you can see [more results](#more-results) at the bottom of this post.

-What you do with this extremely important and useful information is up to you.
+What you do with all of this extremely important and useful information is up to you.

 ## Script